elucian/bee/syntax/composite.md

 **Notes:**

-* Array of undefined capacity have no members and is equivalent to [].
+* Array of untagined capacity have no members and is equivalent to [].
 * Array with capacity is automatically initialized, elements of new array are by default zero.

 **custom index**